The Best Travel Apps for Japan to Download Right Now!

 READ MORE: Things to Know About Driving in Japan

-5. Google Translate
+Google Translate

 Google has developed some great apps that allow people to travel and communicate like never before!
-If you aren’t familiar with it, Google Translate is an amazing app that allows you to obviously translate simultaneously between two different languages.
+If you aren’t familiar with it, Google Translate is an amazing app that allows you to translate simultaneously between two different languages.
 Hands down, this is one of the most useful travel apps for Japan.

-Another feature of this app which is still a work in progress is the written translation.
-You can take a picture of text (i.e. a menu, or attraction pamphlet) and have it translated into your desired language.
-It isn’t always 100% accurate but it is getting better and better.
+Another feature of this app, which is still a work in progress, is the written translation.
+You can take a picture of text (i.e. a menu or attraction pamphlet) and have it translated into your desired language.
+It isn’t always 100% accurate, but it is getting better and better.

-6. Imiwa
+Imiwa

 As we’ve said before, Google Translate is an awesome app that works well MOST of the time, but there are times when it doesn’t translate correctly or it just doesn’t cut it.
 That’s where Imiwa comes in.
-Imiwa is basically a Japanese dictionary of words or phrases that you can look up or you can type our kanji characters to help figure out what a word is in Japanese if Google Translate is not translating correctly.
+Imiwa is a Japanese dictionary of words or phrases that you can look up, or you can type our kanji characters to help figure out what a word is in Japanese if Google Translate is not translating correctly.

 READ MORE: A Complete Packing List For Japan

-8. Klook
+Klook

 If you are planning to book tickets in advance to certain attractions in Japan, Klook is a great option to streamline ticket purchases.
 Once you have an account set up you can simply show your mobile voucher/ticket.
 You also get discounts with the more bookings you make on Klook which makes it a cost-effective way to visit attractions in Japan too!

-10. Japan Taxi or DiDi
+GO Taxi or DiDi

-11. NHK News
+NHK News

 In the United States, we use WhatsApp or GroupMe but in Japan, Line is the popular messenger.
-The reason we love Line is that we can communicate with family and friends in Japan but it also can be a money-saving app too!
-Many stores and restaurants in Japan have QR codes that you can scan and sign-up for coupons or discounts to their store on Line.
-But, hey, if you make a few friends while in Japan, you could ask for their Line information too! 🙂
+The reason we love LINE is that we can communicate with family and friends in Japan but it also can be a money-saving app too!
+Many stores and restaurants in Japan have QR codes that you can scan and sign-up for coupons or discounts to their store on LINE.
+But, hey, if you make a few friends while in Japan, you could ask for their LINE information too!

 Comments & Reviews